 Leading Music and video streaming platforms like Spotify and Netflix are successful because they offer content to people belonging to all demographics, having different tastes and preferences.

 Such companies are using AI and machine learning algorithms to study individual user behavior and demographics to recommend what they may be most interested in watching or listening to next keeping them constantly engaged.
-As a result, these AI-based platforms are providing customers with the content that cater to their specific likings, thus offering them a highly personalized experience.
+As a result, these AI-based platforms are providing customers with content that caters to their specific likings, thus offering them a highly personalized experience.

 3. Reporting automation: